Water Footprint

 100 tons total annual produce surplus

-Weight of Food by Destination (Alternative Scenario)
+Weight of Food by Destination (Alternative Scenario) |

-User provided
+User provided |

-Based on a recent analysis from a hired consultant, they estimate that 50% of the food they’re currently sending to compost and landfill could be prevented by the new prevention technology.
-They also think that an additional 5 tons of the food that they’re currently landfilling because it’s past the ‘sell by’ date is perfectly-good-to-eat produce that could be donated instead.
+Based on a recent analysis from a hired consultant, they estimate that 50% of the food they’re currently sending to compost and landfill could be prevention by the new prevention technology.
+They also think that an additional 5 tons of the food that they’re currently landfilling because it’s past the ‘sell by’ date is perfectly-good-to-eat produce that could be donations instead.
 This would be the new destination breakdown after implementing the prevention solution and increased donations (Alternative Scenario):

-40 tons prevented
+40 tons prevention

-25 tons donated
+25 tons donations

-15 tons composted
+15 tons composting

-20 tons landfilled
+20 tons landfill

 _____________________